joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-06-26-hello-world-with-exstream.md

 Select the data area that you want to use as the start of a new customer.

-In the toolbar, click the Start customer button .
+In the toolbar:

+ - Click the `Start customer` button.

  ![Create new data source](../images/2023-06-26-hello-world-with-exstream/16-exstream-data-source-editor-start-customer.png)

+ - Click on `Save` button.
+ - Click on `Close` button to return to the home page.